Dinah Whipple STEAM Academy

 Dinah Whipple

 The Dinah Whipple STEAM Academy is an immersive educational program that explores science, technology, engineering, the arts and mathematics (STEAM), as well as the Black experience.
 The program will take place on the UNH Durham campus, providing students with access to state-of-the-art facilities, advanced technology and award-winning faculty.
 It is offered through UNH Tech Camp, which has been providing dynamic, experiential summer programs for middle and high school students for more than a decade.
 Day and residential options available.
-The program is free and open to all levels of experience
+The program is free and open to students from all backgrounds.

 Dinah Whipple